Charly Martin, boat trippin’. Photo: Alex Laurel

 (Book an Indo boat trip here)

 Yeah, yeah, you are not there for the fishing, or the sunsets, or the girls, or the massive double beds.
 No, the reason the very reason boat trips exist is that no other type of surf trip offers the potential for surfing such quantity of quality waves.
 Boat trip charters (well the good ones) tend to operate in wave rich zones that offers a large variety of world class waves all in close proximity.
 Be it in the Mentawais or the Maldives (where 97 per cent of boat trippers head to), you know that within a short sail you have a ridiculous number of world class waves at your fingertips.
 A change in the wind, a shift in the tide or a nudge in the swell may close one door, but it opens up others.
 On the other side of the island, or over the next straight lies further potential.
 On a boat trip you always have options, always have somewhere better to go.
 That is if there is a swell of course.
 If it’s flat, you have just dropped four grand on a very expensive fishing trip.
+Some tourists prefer the small boat fishing and also go for not very expensive fishing equipment.

 Traveling by sea is a wonderful experience.
 Now we don’t want to go all Joseph Conrad on your ass, or shove a dose of Ernest Hemingway up your date, but living on the ocean for two weeks does tremendous things to your soul.
 Out on the sea, surrounded by horizons and lifted gently by the motion of a long period swell, most of the petty irritations of normal life (wives, girlfriends, kids, jobs, money, that wart on your penis) have the tendency to retreat far, far back in the distance.
 A life ruled by tide and winds, not emails and bills, can put life’s responsibilities and worries in perspective.
 Or at least postpone the inevitable.
 That is of course unless you suffer from seasickness or claustrophobia, in which case you have just blown three mortgage payments to suffer your worst ever hangover, one that lasts for 12 days.